alan-turing-institute/events/content/events/cross-consortia-session.md

 draft: false
 weight: 5
 ---
-Cross-Consortia Sessions are open to all members of the AIM Consortia and affiliates.
-In this session, the AutSPACEs research team will present on the methods of public engagement, co-design, and inclusive research that have led to the success of an entirely co-created research project.
+Cross-Consortia Sessions are open to all members of the AIM Consortia and RSF affiliates.
+In this session, AutSPACEs research team will present on the methods of public engagement, co-design, and inclusive research that have led to the success of an entirely co-created research project.

 **Friday 16th September, 10:00 - 11:00**